 So, I promised myself some months ago that I would come back when I feel better to encourage those who are just starting their bittersweet experience of healing.

-Very quickly about myself – I was with a girl for 3 years, planned to marry her, but was forced to leave the country temporarily for work.
-Long story short, after less than 3 months of me being away (I would fly to see her every month) she told me she wasn’t in love with me any more, broke up with me and told me there was someone else.
+Very quickly about myself – I was with a girl for three years, planned to marry her, but was forced to leave the country temporarily for work.
+Long story short, after less than three months of me being away (I would fly to see her every month) she told me she wasn’t in love with me anymore, broke up with me and told me there was someone else.